zeromq/czmq/README.txt

 ### Documentation

-Man pages are generated from the class header and source files.
-Please follow the zctx example.
-Create an empty man page (.txt) in doc/ before rebuilding.
+Man pages are generated from the class header and source files via the doc/mkman tool, and similar functionality in the gitdown tool (http://github.com/imatix/gitdown).
+The header file for a class must wrap its interface as follows (example is from include/zclock.h):

+    //  @interface
+    //  Sleep for a number of milliseconds void
+        zclock_sleep (int msecs);

+    //  Return current system clock as milliseconds int64_t
+        zclock_time (void);

+    //  Self test of this class
+    int
+        zclock_test (Bool verbose);
+    //  @end

+The source file for a class must provide documentation as follows:

+    /*
+    @header
+    ...short explanation of class...
+    @discuss
+    ...longer discussion of how it works...
+    @end
+    */

+The source file for a class then provides the self test example as follows:

+    //  @selftest
+    int64_t start = zclock_time ();
+    zclock_sleep (10);
+    assert ((zclock_time () - start) >= 10);
+    //  @end

+The template for man pages is in doc/mkman.

 ### Development